drsantam/TMC-PROM/Drupal10.1/readme.md

 This folder has the Dockerfile and docker compose files for Drupal 10.1.
+An example .env file is also provided to assist in creating a proper .env file which will be used during the installation and setup process.